76ers GM: Injured Simmons ‘close or ready’ to NBA return

 “It’s very hard to speculate on what changes would be made if we don’t have a season,” Brand said.

 Brand said the Sixers have sent players any workout equipment needed and designed workouts to help them stay in shape during the break.
-Yes, that even includes basketballs, if necessary.

 “I’m making sure their physical health and also their mental health are in great shape,” Brand said.
 “It’s going to take a ramp-up.
 I don’t know how much time that’s going to be once it’s deemed safe, but we’re definitely going to need some time to get back in the gym, to have time to get your legs back and get your wind back.”